lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 ---
-sidebar_label: 'Create a custom Forwarder URD (2/2)'
+sidebar_label: 'Create a custom LSP1 Delegate forwarder (2/2)'
 sidebar_position: 2
 ---

-# Deploy and test our custom forwarder URD
+# Deploy and test our custom LSP1 Delegate forwarder

-In the [first part](./create-custom-urd-1.md), we setup our Universal Profile and created the custom URD contract.
+In the [first part](./create-custom-urd-1.md), we setup our Universal Profile and created the custom LSP1 Delegate contract.
 We will now deploy and test it!

-## Create a MockContract to generate the UniversalProfile type
+## Generate the UniversalProfile type

-In order to deploy this Custom URD contract, we will interact with a UniversalProfile.
-We can enhance the developer experience by generating the types for a `UniversalProfile` contract by creating a contract that will import it.
-Create a `MockContract.sol` file in the `contracts/` file with the following content:
+In order to deploy this Custom LSP1 Delegate contract, we will interact with a UniversalProfile.
+We can enhance the developer experience by generating the types for a `UniversalProfile` contract.
+To do that, we can either:

+- Create a contract that will import it.

 ```solidity title="contracts/MockContract.sol"
 // SPDX-License-Identifier: Apache-2.0